Instant Pot Baked Ziti

-Amazing Instant Pot Baked Ziti
+Why You’ll Love Instant Pot Baked Ziti

 I have a bit of an obsession with pasta + sauce + cheese.
 Spaghetti, Lasagna, Manicotti, Cannelloni, you name it, I love it.
 However, I typically don’t eat these kinds of meals very frequently because of how long they take to make.
 Baked Ziti included.
 But, ya’ll I found the cheat sheet, the magic sauce, the silver bullet.
 And that cheat sheet is called my pressure cooker.

-I was super skeptical about cooking pasta IN the sauce IN the pressure cooker because I thought the only outcome would be mush.
+This is the easiest Instant Pot pasta recipe!
 Here’s everything you’ll need to make perfect Baked Ziti in a pressure cooker or on the stovetop!

 - Sweet Italian Sausage – if you are vegetarian, simply leave this part out for a meatless baked ziti.
 The sweet Italian sausage brings so much flavor to this recipe.

-- Olive Oil, Onion, and Garlic – all sauteed together for a great base.
+- Olive Oil, Onion, and Garlic – all sautéed together for a great base.

 - Diced Tomatoes – canned and ready to go!
 Easy right?